hb-gatsby/gatsby-starter-lumen/content/posts/2020-05-06-release-storage-product.md

 We first unveiled the storage product during the [IPFS Pinning Summit](https://ipfspinningsummit.com/) event held on the 7th-8th of May 2020.
 Fleek's COO Brett Shear gave a live demo of the new product which received amazing positive feedback.
 We're thankful to the organizers who have made this event possible.

 Missed the event?
-No worry!
+No worries!
 You can [watch a recording]() of the presentation and demo as though you were there!

 # Stay Tuned!